 Our opinion is directed to the Board of Directors of Company in connection with its consideration of the Agreement and Merger and does not constitute a recommendation to any shareholder of either Company or Ozark as to how any such shareholder should vote at any meeting of shareholders called to consider and vote upon the adoption of the Agreement and approval of the Merger.
-Our opinion is directed only to the fairness, from a financial point of view, of the Merger Consideration to the holders of Company Common Stock and does not address the underlying business decision of Company to engage in the Merger, the form or structure of the Merger and/or other transactions contemplated in the Agreement, the relative merits of the Merger as compared to any other alternative transactions or business strategies that might exist for Company or the effect of any other transaction in which Company might engage.
+Our opinion is directed only to the fairness, from a financial point of view, of the Merger and/or other transactions contemplated in the Agreement, the relative merits of the Merger as compared to any other alternative transactions or business strategies that might exist for Company or the effect of any other transaction in which Company might engage.
 This opinion shall not be reproduced or used for any other purposes, without Sandler O'Neill's prior written consent.
 This opinion has been approved by Sandler O'Neill's fairness opinion committee.
 We do not express any opinion as to the amount of compensation to be received in the Merger by any Company or Ozark officer, director or employee, if any, relative to the amount of compensation to be received by any other shareholder.